 The Fresno Madera County CoC has identified the need for additional permanent supportive housing options within Fresno and Madera County.
 The lowest performing projects may be reallocated to support new permanent supportive housing, especially if the new permanent supportive housing projects propose to serve a broad range of disabilities and will serve, but do not require, a Severe Mental Illness.

-Additionally, as of the FY2022 NOFO awards, the FMCoC has awarded $2,657,682.50 of $11,693,516 to Coordinated Entry projects (23% of total CoC NOFO funding).
-The Coordinated Entry projects have a history of underspending grant funds.
-During FY2019 (2020-2021 contracts), CES projects had an average spend rate of 68%.
-The Panel has the discretion to involuntarily reallocate from underspending Coordinated Entry projects to fund new Coordinated Entry projects.
+Additionally, Coordinated Entry projects have a history of underspending grant funds and the CoC needs additional permanent housing.
+The Panel has the discretion to involuntarily reallocate portions of underspending Coordinated Entry projects to fund new housing projects.

 7. DISCRETION OF PANEL TO PRESERVE RENEWAL PSH

-The Fresno Madera Continuum of Care prioritizes the preservation of existing permanent housing to maintain critical supportive housing inventory and prevent the loss of housing for existing program participants.
+The Fresno Madera Continuum of Care prioritizes the preservation of existing permanent supportive housing to maintain critical supportive housing inventory and prevent the loss of housing for existing program participants.
 The Review and Rank Panel has discretion to adjust the Priority Listing with this goal in mind.

 8. NOTIFICATION OF RANKINGS

-Project applicants will be notified as to whether they were recommended for funding (and, if so, in what tier) within 72 hours of the Review and Rank Meeting.
-Projects who are eligible to appeal will receive a more detailed report that includes a full list of project scores along with a scoring breakdown for their project(s) at least 24 hours before Technical Appeals are due.
-Projects that are not eligible to appeal will receive this more detailed report at a later date consistent with the needs of the competition.
+Project applicants will be notified as to whether they were recommended for funding within 72 hours of the Review and Rank Meeting.

 teCHNICAL APPEALS